willemevenwel/SPANAssignment/README.md

 In order to get the statistics, I thought to use an in memory database.
 I then also decided to implement a connection pooling data access layer framework.
 Which can assist in executing various queries on the data.

+## How it Works?

+Once the Main.java file is run, a while loop executed (forever, please forgive this way), and then starts listening to the folder: dropfileshere.
+Once the sample.csv (can be retrieved from the samples directory) is copied into the dropfileshere folder, it will get processed.
+DONT use terracopy, just copy the file using commandline.
+The event is listening to file create event, and terracopy or similar holds onto the file, so file then cant be processed.

 ## Tech Stack